kasimdoctor/cassandra-migration/README.md

 ![Ansible](/docs/ansible_structure.PNG?
 "Ansible structure")

-The above screenshot is taken from 3rd-Party-Content-Acquisition repo and it shows a structure that is used to deploy the cassandra-migration.jar
+The above screenshot is taken from the <b>[3rd-Party-Content-Acquisition](https://ewegithub.sb.karmalab.net/ContentSystems/3rdparty-content-acquisition)</b> repository and it shows a structure that is used to deploy the cassandra-migration.jar

 * This is the main.yml from under the <b><i>defaults</i></b> folder :